MTOR

-Mammalian target of rapamycin (mTOR) is a kinase that regulates cell growth, cell proliferation, cell motility, cell survival, protein synthesis, autophagy, and transcription.
-It also promotes the activation of insulin receptors and insulin-like growth factor 1 receptors. mTORC2 has also been implicated in the control and maintenance of the actin cytoskeleton.
+The mechanistic target of rapamycin (mTOR), also known as mammalian target of rapamycin, is a serine-threonine protein kinase that regulates cell growth, cell proliferation, cell motility, cell survival, protein synthesis, autophagy, and transcription.
+It belongs to the phosphatidylinositol 3-kinase-related kinase (PIKK) family and is evolutionarily conserved across eukaryotes.
+It also promotes the activation of insulin receptors and insulin-like growth factor 1 receptors.

-The mammalian target of rapamycin (mTOR), also referred to as the mechanistic target of rapamycin, and sometimes called FK506-binding protein 12-rapamycin-associated protein 1 (FRAP1), is a kinase that in humans is encoded by the MTOR gene. mTOR is a member of the phosphatidylinositol 3-kinase-related kinase family of protein kinases. mTOR links with other proteins and serves as a core component of two distinct protein complexes, mTOR complex 1 and mTOR complex 2, which regulate different cellular processes.
-In particular, as a core component of both complexes, mTOR functions as a serine/threonine protein kinase.
-As a core component of mTORC2, mTOR also functions as a tyrosine protein kinase.

 Discovery

-Rapa Nui (Easter Island - Chile)
+Rapa Nui (Easter Island – Chile)

-The study of TOR (Target Of Rapamycin) originated in the 1960s with an expedition to Easter Island, known by the island inhabitants as Rapa Nui, with the goal of identifying natural products from plants and soil with possible therapeutic potential.
+The study of TOR (Target Of Rapamycin) originated in the 1960s with the Medical Expedition to Easter Island (METEI) in 1964–1965 organized by Canadian scientist Stanley Skoryna, with the goal of identifying natural products from plants and soil with possible therapeutic potential.
 In 1972, Surendra Nath Sehgal identified a small molecule, from the soil bacterium Streptomyces hygroscopicus, that he purified and initially reported to possess potent antifungal activity.
 He named it rapamycin, noting its original source and activity.
 Early testing revealed that rapamycin also had potent immunosuppressive and cytostatic anti-cancer activity.
 Rapamycin did not initially receive significant interest from the pharmaceutical industry until the 1980s, when Wyeth-Ayerst supported Sehgal's efforts to further investigate rapamycin's effect on the immune system.
 This eventually led to its FDA approval as an immunosuppressant following kidney transplantation.
 However, prior to its FDA approval, how rapamycin worked remained completely unknown.